rodydavis/signals.dart/website/src/content/docs/reference/watch.md

 }
 ```

+This will also automatically unsubscribe when the widget is disposed.

 ## .watch(context)

 If you need to map to a widget property use the `watch` extension method.
 This will infer the type and subscribe to the signal.